Republic of the Congo: History

-By the 13th century, there were three main confederations of states in the western Congo Basin.
+By the 13th century, there were three main federations of states in the western Congo Basin.
 In the east were the Seven Kingdoms of Kongo dia Nlaza, considered to be the oldest and most powerful, which likely included Nsundi, Mbata, Mpangu, and possibly Kundi and Okanga.
 South of these was Mpemba which stretched from modern-day Angola to the Congo River.
 It included various kingdoms such as Mpemba Kasi and Vunda.
 To its west across the Congo River was a confederation of three small states; Vungu (its leader), Kakongo, and Ngoyo.
 Some Bantu kingdoms—including those of the Kongo, the Tio, and Loango—built trade links leading into the Congo Basin.
 The Tio Kingdom formed in the 14th century; the association of kingship with smithing is believed to have originated among the Tio before spreading to the kingdoms of Loango and Kongo.

 The Portuguese explorer Diogo Cão reached the mouth of the Congo in 1484.
 Commercial relationships grew between the inland Bantu kingdoms and European merchants who traded in commodities, manufactured goods, and people captured and enslaved in the hinterlands.
 After centuries as a central hub for transatlantic trade, direct European colonization of the Congo River delta began in the 19th century, subsequently eroding the power of the Bantu societies in the region.